-Pompeo Says The U.S. Troop Withdrawal From Syria Is Just A "Tactical Change"
+Pompeo Says The U.S. Troop Withdrawal From Syria Is Just A 'Tactical Change'

 Turkey's president wrote in a New York Times op-ed that Trump "made the right call."

-Pompeo also spoke about the partial government shutdown, which has become the nation's longest in history.
+Pompeo also spoke about the partial government shutdown, which has become the nation's longest.
 "Morale is good" among diplomats, he said.
 "They understand that there are squabbles in Washington, but their mission remains, their duties continue and they're executing them."

-The secretary, who began his trip in Amman, Jordan on Tuesday, is expected to visit Qatar, Saudi Arabia, Oman and Kuwait before returning to Washington.
+The secretary, who began his trip in Amman, Jordan, on Tuesday, is expected to visit Qatar, Saudi Arabia, Oman and Kuwait before returning to Washington.